oven-sh/bun/README.md

 Per LGPL2:

-> (1) If you statically link against an LGPL’d library, you must also provide your application in an object (not necessarily source) format, so that a user has the opportunity to modify the library and relink the application.
+> (1) If you statically link against an LGPL'd library, you must also provide your application in an object (not necessarily source) format, so that a user has the opportunity to modify the library and relink the application.

 You can find the patched version of WebKit used by bun here: <https://github.com/jarred-sumner/webkit>.
 If you would like to relink bun with changes: